Because no-one remembers a faceless brand.

 With Circle you can upload a previously recorded video.
 I uploaded the same .MOV 100MB video and was significantly quicker than Mighty Networks and you can download it afterwards.
 You’re then able to respond to the video with text or a prerecorded video of your own.
 I think they missed a trick here as it would be amazing if you could respond without having to leave, record, and upload.

 I think Circle is a great option.
-Like Mighty Networks it’s simple to use.
+It’s simple to use, which I appreciated.
 I like the fact that with Circle you can respond to a video with a video.
 Unfortunately, they have to be uploaded and not recorded spontaneously but at least the option is there.

 First off, I love this name.
 It immediately captures that community feeling!